-In the case of a single entity, the financial statements of that entity.
-In the case of a group of entities, the the firm will express an consolidated financial statements or group financial statements of that group.
+Financial In the case of a single entity, the financial statements of statements on which that entity.
+In the case of a group of entities, the the firm will express an consolidated financial statements or group financial opinion statements of that group.